paulvanderlaken/dpg-dataday-dimmod/exercises/exercise1_star.md

 As part of this exercise, you'll need to perform the **following steps**:
 1) Design the new data model in .dbml format using [DB diagram](https://dbdiagram.io/d).
 Copy over the [starting_point.dbml]() for a quick start.
 2) Seperate the dimension tables from `CORE.JAFFLE_SHOP.FULL_TABLE`
-3) Seperate the fact table(s) from `CORE.JAFFLE_SHOP.FULL_TABLE`
+3) Seperate the fact table(s) from `CORE.JAFFLE_SHOP.FULL_TABLE`.
+It's easiest to first focus on reproducing the current grain.

-4) Optional: use a bridge or a second fact table to achieve a higher-level grain for your main fact table.
+4) __Optional__: use a bridge or a second fact table to achieve a higher-level grain for your main fact table.
-4) Optional: add views on top for easy analysis and common aggregates
+4) __Optional__: add views on top for easy analysis and common aggregates

 <br><br>
 There are **two ways** to complete this assignment.